hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_metadata_clear.rst

 .. meta::
-   :description: Clear Hasura metadata on the database with the Hasura CLI
+   :description: Use hasura metadata clear to clear Hasura metadata on the database with the Hasura CLI
    :keywords: hasura, docs, CLI, HasuraCTL, hasuractl, hasura metadata clear

 .. _hasura_metadata_clear: